IllinoisLegalAidOnline/website-docs/docs/source/dhi_options_tools.rst

 -----------------

 * Step 1 is set up as "Determine if you have any claims.
 We can help guide you. [tool:6:embed]"
-* Step 2 is set up as "Having claims you can raise can help you negotiate a better settlement than if you don't have claims. [tool:6:response]"
+* Step 2 is set up as "Having claims you can raise can help you negotiate a better settlement than if you don't have claims. [tools:6:response]"

-.. note:: The **[tool:nid:embed]** creates the embed code, passing in required debt entity, profile entity, and debt problem entity ID automatically.
-The **[tool:nid:response]** is used to evaluate and update narrative based on the user's response.
+.. note:: The **[tools:nid:embed]** creates the embed code, passing in required debt entity, profile entity, and debt problem entity ID automatically.
+The **[tools:nid:response]** is used to evaluate and update narrative based on the user's response.

 What the user sees